hove-io/navitia_sdk_docs/docs/journey/android/releases/5.22.0/index.md

 <h2>🗓 03 Dec 2025</h2>

 #### Tasks
-- Harmonized next departures between the list of journeys and step-by-step guidance
+- Use journeys API for next departures calls in journeys list and step-by-step guidance screens
 - Updated the design of next departures

 #### Dependencies